MileHacker Logo

 Date Harvest Festival Fiesta de la Cosecha del Dátil

-Annually in July, observes the date harvest accompanied by music, dance, and local food.
+Annually in July, observes the date harvest accompanied by music, dance, and traditional food.
 A lively cultural experience.

 Mission Fiesta

-Commemorates the founding of the Misión Santa Rosalía, typically in October.
+Commemorates the founding of the Misión Santa Rosalía, typically during The month of october.

 Mexican Independence Day